 Mrd.eco.
 8 Great Sites for Reluctant Writers.
 8 Great Sites for Reluctant Writers 1.

 Most religions have the practice of the faithful making pilgrimages to holy places as a way to express their deep belief, to ask to be healed or to do penance for sins.
 It is way of uplifting the soul.
+During the Middle Ages in Europe, life was hard for the majority of the common people.
 Adrian Camm · Medieval Re-Design.
 Your typical Medieval PBL unit would typically be built around a driving question like “What was life like in 14th century England?”

 Prophecy, which began 5760 years ago, was not uncommon in the time of the Old Testament.
 A prophet was a spokesman for God to the people, or a channel through whom God communicated with the people.
+The greatest prophet of the Old Testament was Moses.
+His communication with God was the most direct.
 Four Ideas For Using Online Tools to Extend the Classroom.
 Guest blogger, Barbara Jolie provides some ideas for teachers who want some ideas on using the Internet in the classroom to more effectively accelerate learning outside the classroom.

 Following the redesigns of other top Google properties including Gmail, Docs, YouTube and Reader, Map Maker’s updated user interface is meant to be easier on the eyes, while also increasing the service’s usability.
 Map Maker, which launched in the U.S. in April of this year, is largely meant to extend the Google Maps service into countries where there isn’t much data, namely, emerging markets.
 In these regions, users can hand-edit Google Maps using an online tool, submitting details about roads, points of interest, features near a point and even geographic boundaries.